 Application: During the registration period, students who meet the academic requirements will mark in the self-registration application the advanced call option.

-Once it has been verified that the student meets the requirements, the ordinary exam session in May will be transferred to the January exam session.
+Once it has been verified that the student meets the requirements, the ordinary exam session will be transferred to the January exam session.
 The extraordinary exam session in June will remain fixed in any case.

 Renunciation of the application: By writing to the Student Secretary's Office before January 1.